Mintbase/.github/profile/README.md

-## Mintbase
+## Bitte Protocol + Mintbase

-Welcome to Mintbase, here you will find tools to get you started with building NFT applications with the Mintbase tooling.
+Welcome to Bitte, here you will find tools to get you started with building NFT applications with the Mintbase tooling.
 Now on the NEAR blockchain.
 - [Docs](https://docs.mintbase.xyz/): Mintbase JS & Website User Documentation
 - [Templates](https://github.com/Mintbase/templates): Fire up your own minter, market, or gallery in minutes
 - [MintbaseJS](https://github.com/mintbase/mintbase-js): The core JS library that we use for every transaction on mintbase.io